tyohan/tint-web-component/README.md

 # TintJS Web Component Library
 The TintJS is my experiment library to play with Web Component.
-Most API designed inspired from Polymer, a tiny library from Google to make you easier build web component.
+Most API was designed using some references from Polymer and LitHTML, the libraries from Google to make you easier build web component.
+The abstraction goal is less repetition on creating the web component especially to keep sync between the properties (mostly devs call it states) and the DOM.

 # How To Use
 Basically this is an abstraction from HTMLElement that help you write your own custom element.
 It's not come with rendering function like VDOM or LitHTML, so you can use any library to render efficiently the DOM.
 Below is an example how to use it with LitHTML to render inside shadowDom